Home » Recipes » Breakfast & Brunch » COOK: Cheese Grits with Chocolate Red-Eye Gravy and Cheddar Jalapeno Venison Summer Sausage

 COOK: Cheese Grits with Chocolate Red-Eye Gravy and Cheddar Jalapeno Venison Summer Sausage

 🔥 This variation on our buttery cheddar cheese grits replaces the greens and bacon with diced pan-fried venison + cheddar + jalapeno summer sausage, chocolate red-eye gravy, and a dash of homemade habanero peach hot sauce.
-Hot damn. 🔥
+Hot dang and hallelujah! 🔥

-One of our favorite ways to top these flavorful cheese grits is with a real eye-opener… some spoonfuls of this rich Chocolate Red-Eye Gravy.
+One of our favorite ways to top creamy, flavorful cheese grits is with a real eye-opener… some spoonfuls of this rich chocolate red-eye gravy.

 This improbably delicious chocolaty red eye pan gravy has hot coffee, rich meaty umami, and a bittersweet hint of cocoa to round out the flavors, and is finished with a swirl of butter to add richness and a silky mouthfeel… yum, man.